UAlbertaFSAE/f1tenth/docs/ONBOARDING.md

 **requirements:**

 - create a launch file in a directory called `launch` just inside your package directory
+- add the launch folder to your package configuration (CMakeLists.txt if using C++, setup.py if using Python)
+    - the [ros2 docs](https://docs.ros.org/en/humble/Tutorials/Intermediate/Launch/Launch-Main.html) on launch files may be of use here
-- spin up your publisher and your publisher/subscriber nodes inside this launch file
-- set default values for the `v` and `d` parameters in your launch file as well
+- spin up your `odom_publisher` and your `odom_relay` nodes inside this launch file in such a way that you can set the `v` and `d` parameters in the command line when running the `ros2 launch ...` command given below

-If you did it right, you should be able to build your package again and launch your nodes using `ros2 launch onboarding <launch_file>`.
+If you did it right, you should be able to build your package again and launch your nodes using `ros2 launch onboarding <launch_file> v:=<value1> d:=<value2>`.
 In another terminal, use the following commands (one at a time) to see if everything is working as expected

 ```
 ros2 node list